 Public consultation/information is an integral part of the project implementation.
 Public is informed about the project at every stage of execution.
 During survey also TSECL site officials meet people and inform them about the routing of transmission lines.
-During the construction, every individual, on whose land tower is erected and people affected by RoW, are consulted.
+During the construction, every individual, on whose land pole is erected and people affected by RoW, are consulted.
 Apart from this, Public consultation using different technique like Public Meeting, Small Group Meeting, Informal Meeting shall also be carried out during different activities of project cycle.
 During such consultation the public are informed about the project in general and in particular about the following:

-- Complete project plan (i.e. its route and terminating point and substations, if any, in between): - Design standards in relation to approved international standards; - Health impacts in relation to EMF; - Measures taken to avoid public utilities such as school, hospitals, etc.: - Other impacts associated with transmission lines and TSECL approach to minimizing and solving them; - Compensation process for trees and crop damages.
+- Complete project plan (i.e. its route and terminating point and substations, if any, in between); - Measures taken to avoid public utilities such as school, hospitals, etc.; - Other impacts associated with lines and TSECL approach to minimizing and solving them; - Compensation process for trees and crop damages.

 In the instant project many group meetings were organized (informally and formally) in different villages where the interventions are likely to happen.
 Village women folk have actively participated in these meetings.
-Of the total participants, women constitute around 30%.
-Such consultation culminated in Public meeting organized at Kathalia on 30th August 2014 for proposed transmission & distribution lines under the scheme in the first phase.
-During the Public consultation the details of line and its importance were explained to the villagers by the officials of TSECL and POWERGRID.
-The consultation was arranged in interactive way and queries about routing of line avoiding heavily populated area/houses, RoW width for tree cutting crop/tree & tower footing compensation, engagement of local people in construction activity etc were replied.
+During the these consultation the details of line and its importance were explained to the villagers by the officials of TSECL and POWERGRID.
+The consultation was arranged in interactive way and queries about routing of line avoiding heavily populated area/houses, improvement of power supply, engagement of local people in construction activity etc were replied.
 The initiative was appreciated by the villagers and they assured to extend their cooperation for construction of the said subprojects.
 The process of such consultation shall continue during project implementation and even during O&M stage.
-Details of above public consultation including photographs of the meeting and minutes of meeting are enclosed as Annexure-7.
+Details of above public consultation including photographs of the meeting are enclosed as Annexure-6.

-5.6 CONCLUSIONS:
+5.6 CONCLUSIONS